Studying at the Department of Civil and Environmental Engineering

 • Study requirements are additional requirements or conditions that must be fulfilled in order to successfully complete the degree programme.
 These may include additional examinations, internships or special achievements that go beyond the regular curriculum.
 Conditions are often imposed in order to demonstrate specific knowledge or skills that are necessary for the success of the degree programme.

-General requirements apply to the degree programmes at FB13:
+General requirements apply to the degree programmes at Dept. 13:

 • English certificate by the end of the 2nd semester